chentetran/commander-in-chef/README.md

 So go ahead and ask what your kitchen can do for you.
 Paprika will know the answer.

 By the end of your term, you can proudly declare, "I am not a cook.
 I am a chef!"

+---

+Commander-in-Chef is a voice activated cooking assistant app.
+Choose a recipe from the home page and start cooking.
+If you need any help while cooking or just want the next step of the recipe, simply say "Hey Paprika!", followed by your command.